hashicorp/packer/website/source/docs/builders/googlecompute.markdown

 ---
 layout: "docs"
 page_title: "Google Compute Builder"
+description: |-
+  The `googlecompute` Packer builder is able to create images for use with Google Compute Engine (GCE) based on existing images.
+Google Compute Engine doesn't allow the creation of images from scratch.
 ---

 # Google Compute Builder

 Type: `googlecompute`

-The `googlecompute` builder is able to create [images](https://developers.google.com/compute/docs/images) for use with [Google Compute Engine](https://cloud.google.com/products/compute-engine) (GCE) based on existing images.
+The `googlecompute` Packer builder is able to create [images](https://developers.google.com/compute/docs/images) for use with [Google Compute Engine](https://cloud.google.com/products/compute-engine) (GCE) based on existing images.
 Google Compute Engine doesn't allow the creation